 I specialise, but not exclusively see same sex couples.
 (I am experienced and qualified to work with all couples.)

-For eight years I worked as a senior counsellor in a sixth form college and covered the following 'adolescent' issues -
+I currently work at the University of Surrey as a short-term solution focused counsellor, in the past I worked as a senior counsellor in a sixth form college with experience of the following 'adolescent' issues -

 Family problems at home / Divorce or parental separation